Draconic-Inc/PI-Docs/ModDocs/draconicevolution/2.3.20/en_us/draconic_reactor/basic_operation_909db.md

 §nField Input Rate:§n This is the energy input required to maintain the current shield strength.
 The lower the shield strength the less energy is required to maintain it.
 §rule{height:3,padding:0}
 //
 §nFuel Conversion Rate:§n This is how fast the reactor is currently consuming fuel.
-It is measured nano buckets (1/1000th if a milli bucket) per tick.
+It is measured in nano buckets (1/1000th if a milli bucket) per tick.

 §rule{colour:0x606060,height:3,width:100%}
 //========================================================